Merkel nerve ending: Electrophysiology

-The Merkel cell's somewhat rigid structure, and the fact that they are not encapsulated, causes them to have a sustained response in the form of action potentials or spikes) to mechanical deflection of the tissue.
-Because of their sustained response to pressure, Merkel nerve endings are classified as slowly adapting in contrast to rapidly adapting receptors by Pacinian and Meissner's corpuscles, which respond only to the onset and offset of mechanical deflection.
+The Merkel cell's somewhat rigid structure, and the fact that they are not encapsulated, causes them respond to a sustained adequate mechanical stimulus with sustained "firing" of action potentials (or spikes): they are slowly adapting (contrast with the rapidly adapting Pacinian and Meissner's corpuscles).

-In mammals, electrical recordings from single afferent nerve fibres have shown that the responses of Merkel nerve endings are characterized by a vigorous response to the onset of a mechanical ramp stimulus (dynamic), and then continued firing during the plateau phase (static).
-Firing during the static phase can continue for more than 30 minutes.
+Merkel nerve endings exhibit an initial dynamic vigorous response to sustained mechanical stimulus, with a subsequent the static plateau phase of continuous lower-rate firing that may persist for more than 30 minutes.
 The inter-spike intervals during sustained firing are irregular, in contrast to the highly regular pattern of inter-spike intervals obtained from slowly adapting type II mechanoreceptors.
 They fire fastest, when small points indent the skin, and fire at a low rate on slow curves or flat surfaces.
 Convexities reduce their rate of firing further still.

 Sensitivity and receptive fields

 Merkel nerve endings are the most sensitive of the four main types of mechanoreceptors to vibrations at low frequencies, around 5 to 15 Hz.

 Merkel nerve endings are extremely sensitive to tissue displacement, and may respond to displacements of less than 1 μm.

 A mechanoreceptor's receptive field is the area within which a stimulus can excite the cell.
 If the skin is touched in two separate points within a single receptive field, the person will be unable to feel the two separate points.
 If the two points touched span more than a single receptive field then both will be felt.
 The size of mechanoreceptors' receptive fields in a given area determines the degree to which detailed stimuli can be resolved: the smaller and more densely clustered the receptive fields, the higher the resolution.

 Type I afferent fibres have smaller receptive fields than type II fibres.
 Several studies indicate that type I fibres mediate high resolution tactile discrimination, and are responsible for the ability of our finger tips to feel fine detailed surface patterns (e.g. for reading Braille).

 Merkel's discs have small receptive fields which allow for them to detect fine spatial separation.
 They also have two point discrimination.